VisActor/VTable/docs/assets/faq/en/4-In table component, how can the truncated text, which exceeds the width of the cell, be displayed in a popup window to show the complete content.md

 ## Solution

-You can use the open-source charting component VTable to achieve this effect.
 VTable can configure `isShowOverflowTextTooltip` to realize hover pop-up poptip to display the complete text that has been omitted.

 ## Code Example